NaluKit/malio/README.md

 }
 ```

-This are the steps to trigger the creation of a validator.
+These are the steps to trigger the creation of a validator.

 ### Dependencies